Experience The Packaging

 Photo from packaginginnovation.com

-One of the most out-of-the-box ideas for functional packaging, The Blockbuster pizza box by Pizza Hut, not only serves its utilitarian purpose to protect the product inside, but it turns what would otherwise be trash into a souvenir and delivers the evening’s activities by turning into a movie projector.
+One of the most out-of-the-box ideas for functional packaging, The Blockbuster pizza box by go to site Pizza Hut, not only serves its utilitarian purpose to protect the product inside, but it turns what would otherwise be trash into a souvenir and delivers the evening’s activities by turning into a movie projector.

 This innovative box repurposes the pizza table inside each box that keeps the pizza from getting squashed.
 Pizza Hut’s pizza table has a lens which, when inserted into a hole in the side of the box, can be used to magnify any smartphone’s display.